erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

     ## 10      558            600         358.
 358.
     ## # ... with 336,766 more rows

-1. Compare air\_time with arr\_time - dep\_time.
+2.Compare air\_time with arr\_time - dep\_time.
 What do you expect to see?
 What do you see?
 What do you need to do to fix it?

 I expect to see that arr\_time - dep\_time = air\_time.
 However, the values do not match because arr\_time - dep\_time returns the amount of time in hours:minutes, whereas air\_time is in total minutes.
 We would have to convert the output into total minutes.
 However, this still does not fix the problem.
 There is also the issue of time zones.
 Depending on where the plane flew, the air\_time could be consistent but the arr\_time could be way off.
 We can see from the first two rows that two different flights that had different arr\_time and dep\_times had the same air\_time!